vincentcheri/alx-system_engineering-devops/0x0A-configuration_management/README.md

 PUPPET is a configuration management tool.
-Puppet code in a file is called a manifest usually has a file extension of .pp.
+Puppet code in a file is called a manifest.
+It usually has a file extension of .pp.
 It has the resource part, resource title part, attributes part and value part.
 Very good tool for automation.